 Can you believe this?

-I mean, the statute of uh immigration nationality act says asylum is about escaping fear and persecution from your home government because your race, religion, or political affiliation.
+No, you know, that's really a tragedy because, you know, asylum, by definition, under statute, I mean, the statute of Immigration Nationality Act says asylum is about escaping fear and persecution from your home government because you're race, religion, or political affiliation.

-The people trying to get uh Cuba, they actually are escaping fear and persecution by definition of the law.
+The people trying to get Cuba, they actually are escaping fear and persecution by definition of the law.

 Meanwhile, the Cuban people are there asking for help, and this administration has turned their backs on them.